polyccon/cv/CV.md

 # Constantina - Github CV

-Hi, I'm Constantina, thanks for stopping by.
 I'm a JavaScript developer, Founders and Coders (FAC) graduate, and former academic in the field of experimental physics.
 I discovered programming because I was interested in learning about data science, and it has become my passion since I started preparing for my application to the FAC programme.
 I'm looking for the right place where I can keep learning about programming while solving interesting problems, surrounded by inspiring people, in a nice and supportive work environment.

 * Currently working on a project for young people with mental health problems, to help their transition to adult care, for [Anna Freud](http://www.annafreud.org/) : https://github.com/FAC-11/AllAboutMe
 * Here is a link to a recent project I've worked on (a multiplayer - shooter game all written in JS, using websockets) : https://github.com/FAC-11/FACgame